glenn20/python-ci/README.md

 # Github CI Workflows for Python Packages

-A collection of github [reusable workflows and composite actions]( https://docs.github.com/en/actions/sharing-automations/avoiding-duplication#about-reusable-workflows-and-composite-actions) for checking, testing, publishing and releasing python packages.
+My collection of github [reusable workflows and composite actions]( https://docs.github.com/en/actions/sharing-automations/avoiding-duplication#about-reusable-workflows-and-composite-actions) for checking, testing, publishing and releasing python packages.
+I have put these in this repo so I can re-use them in my python projects.

-These workflows use the [`uv`](https://docs.astral.sh/uv/) python package manager for managing the project virtual env and building and publishing python packages.
+These workflows use the [`uv`](https://docs.astral.sh/uv/) python package tool for managing the project virtual environments, running tests and building and publishing python packages.

 ## Usage Examples